arduino/docs-content/content/micropython/02.environment/00.online-editor/online-editor.md

 A few options are available at the bottom, these are: `create new a file`, `create new a folder`, `delete a file`, `rename`, `upload` and `download`, located at the bottom:
 ![Buttons Online IDE](assets/onlinebuttons.png)

-We should now see `Hello World!` printed in the REPL.

 ## Troubleshooting